Abbotsford-Mount Lehman: 1999 electoral redistribution

-History

 Member of the Legislative Assembly

 Its lone MLA was Hon.
 Mike de Jong, a former lawyer.
 He was first elected in 1994.
 He represents the British Columbia Liberal Party.
-Mr. de Jong was appointed Minister of Forests on June 5, 2001 and the Minister of Labour and Citizens' Services on June 16, 2005.
+Mr. de Jong was appointed Minister of Forests on June 5, 2001, and the Minister of Labour and Citizens' Services on June 16, 2005.
 He was re-elected in the newly created riding of Abbotsford West during the 2009 general election.